bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 #### The `part` entity

-This entity shall be used to indicate which component of the complex representation of the MRI signal is represented in voxel data.
+This entity is used to indicate which component of the complex representation of the MRI signal is represented in voxel data.
 The `part-<label>` key/value pair is associated with the DICOM tag [0008,9208](https://dicom.innolitics.com/ciods/enhanced-mr-image/enhanced-mr-image/00089208).